Toyota Prius Plug-in Hybrid: GR Sport trim level

 In Japan, a performance oriented GR Sport trim level of the Prius PHV was released on 19 September 2017 with a starting price of (around at 2021 exchange rates).
 The GR Sport Package includes suspension tuning, additional bracing, a digital tachometer, a different shift knob, aluminium pedals, and a small diameter steering wheel.
 On the exterior, the Prius PHV GR Sport received a custom front bumper with much larger LED accents and a black grille and a custom rear bumper with extra lights and an F1-style brake light.
 Additionally, the Prius PHV GR Sport gained side skirts and bigger wheels.
 The Prius PHV GR Sport retains the plug-in hybrid powertrain of the stock Prius PHV, with no modifications.

 Mid-generation refresh

 In 2019, Toyota released a mid-generation refresh for the 2020 model year.
 The trim levels were renamed from Plus, Premium, and Advanced, to LE, XLE, and Limited, respectively, which puts the trim level structure in line with the rest of Toyota's lineup.
-Across all trims, Sirius XM satellite radio and Apple CarPlay were added as standard features.
+Across all trims, SiriusXM satellite radio and Apple CarPlay were added as standard features.
 In the front of the car, the sun visors added extenders and the placement of the seat heater switches was made more prominent for better usability.
 The gloss white plastic found in the center console and steering wheel was replaced with gloss black for all trim levels.
 In the rear cabin, the middle console was replaced by a seat, allowing 5 passengers to sit in the vehicle, and two USB charging ports were added.